 • DON’T feel like you must stop.
 The law does not require you to stop at the scene of an accident.
 However, most people feel it is the right thing to do.
+If you are one of the first people to the scene of an accident, your assistance could be imperative for victims.

 • DO make sure you are in a safe place after you witness an accident.
 If you are a pedestrian, you must stay in pedestrian areas like sidewalks.
 Even medians and shoulders can be dangerous if traffic continues to pass by.
 If you are a driver, pull your vehicle to the side of the road, ensure rescue vehicles have room to navigate, and turn on your flashers or distribute hazard markers.
 Stay a safe distance from the scene unless you are rendering aid to victims.